magnuswiderberg/mexicanstandoffgame/README.md

 ## TODO items

 - support for bring your own bot + example bots
-- Support for giving up => QUIT state on Player
-	- Signal to server
-	- Recalculate game state
 - Countdown time
 - Support for saving rule-sets in local storage